-An overview of the course and its evolution over the last three years is available by PDF download (see side panel).
-In short the course is designed to train colleagues in Low and Middle Income Countries who would like to care for screen positive women and women with precancerous cervical disease.
-The course is in modular form and it’s components are
+The course is designed to train colleagues in Low and Middle Income Countries who would like to care for screen positive women and women with precancerous cervical disease.
+The course is in modular form and it’s components are:

-- A theoretical component delivered over 6 months in the form of approximately 30 video recorded lectures which are available at a rate of one per week.
+- A theoretical component delivered in the form of approximately 30 topics which are available on line.

 - A practical hands on clinic attendance is mandatory at some time during the year whereby the trainee will manage.